dairin0d/blender-2.8-scripts/docs/mouselook_navigation/mouselook_navigation.md

   * **Object modes** - in which object modes geometry detection should be used
   * **Radius** - distance (in pixels) to the nearest geometry, above which ZBrush navigation is allowed
 * **Orbit snap** (options for angle snapping during orbiting)
-  * **To Ortho** - if this and Blender's *Auto Perspective* preference are enabled, orbit snapping would switch the view to the Orthographic mode.
+  * **Projection** - if Blender's *Auto Perspective* preference is enabled, orbit snapping would switch the view to Orthographic or Perspective mode
+    * *Don't change projection* - stay in the original projection mode
+    * *Blender's projection* - use Blender's default Auto Perspective behavior
+    * *ON: Ortho, OFF: Perspective* - switch to Orthographic when snapping, and to Perspective otherwise
+    * *ON: Ortho, OFF: Original* - switch to Orthographic when snapping, and to the initial projection mode otherwise
   * **Subdivs** - number of intermediate angles to which the view rotation can be snapped (1 snaps to each 90 degrees, 2 snaps to each 45 degrees, and so on)
 * **Trackball** (options related to Trackball mode)
   * **Trackball mode** - which trackball algorithm to use